 In another Appium Pro article, I go into detail about the XPath locator strategy, and why it should be avoided.
 To summarize here, many people find the XPath strategy attractive, because it guarantees that any element in the UI can be found.
 The problem is that some elements can only be found using selectors that are "brittle", meaning they are liable to find no element, or a different element, if anything changes in your app's design.
 XPath can also be slow with Appium, because it entails sometimes multiple recursive renderings of the UI hierarchy.

 What should we use instead?
 When possible, I recommend using the "accessibility ID" locator strategy, because it is (a) cross-platform, (b) unique, and (c) fast.
 Both iOS and Android have the concept of an accessibility label, though on iOS it's called "accessibility ID" and on Android it's called "content description" (or "content-desc").
-Since the accessibility label is a string set by developers, it can be a unique identifier (if the developers use it that way, which I recommend they do unless it interferes with actual accessibility considerations).
+Since the accessibility label is a string set by developers, it can be a unique identifier.
+Of course, the point of setting accessibility labels is for users, not for testers, so care must be taken.
+Setting good user-centric accessibility labels is usually sufficient to provide the kinds of identifiers testers also need, and that is the best practice (i.e., set accessibility labels on everything for users, and then take advantage of this for testing).
 In the Appium Java client, finding elements by accessibility ID involves using the

 WebElement el = driver.findElement(MobileBy.AccessibilityID("foo"));